What Can Cause Binge Eating Disorder?

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-The cause of a binge eating disorder can be nuanced and complex, but it often develops as a coping mechanism for depression, stress, anxiety, low self-esteem, or guilt.
+The cause of a binge eating disorder can be nuanced and complex, but binge eating often develops as a coping mechanism for depression, stress, anxiety, low self-esteem, or guilt.

 Episodes of binge eating can reinforce the disorder, making it difficult to address without professional help.
-If you believe you might have an eating disorder, consider reaching out to a doctor, therapist, or a helpline.
+If you believe you might have a binge eating disorder, consider reaching out to a doctor, therapist, or an eating disorder helpline for help with binge eating episodes.

-A medical practitioner or mental health professional can evaluate you, diagnose binge eating disorder, and guide you through the next steps if you need treatment.
-In addition to binge eating disorder, they may discover that you have a concurrent mental health condition, such as an anxiety disorder, major depressive disorder, obsessive-compulsive disorder, posttraumatic stress disorder, or substance use disorder.
-After providing a diagnosis, they will likely take the next steps to ensure you have the support you need to work toward recovery:
+A medical practitioner or mental health professional can evaluate your eating habits, diagnose binge eating disorder, and guide you through next steps if you need eating disorder treatment.
+In addition to binge eating disorder, they may discover that you have a concurrent mental health condition, such as an anxiety disorder, major depressive disorder, obsessive-compulsive disorder, post-traumatic stress disorder, or substance use disorder.
+After providing a diagnosis, they will likely take the next steps to ensure you have the support you need to work toward recovery from binge eating:

-• You may be provided with (or you can ask for) self-help workbooks, educational materials, local resources (including free or low-cost support groups), and internet-based resources (such as helplines, chat lines, or other remote services).
+• You may be provided with (or you can ask for) self-help workbooks, educational materials, local resources (including free or low-cost eating disorder support groups), and internet-based resources (such as eating disorder helplines, chat lines, or other remote services).

-• A psychiatrist or other medical practitioner can evaluate whether medications, such as antidepressants, may be helpful.
+• A psychiatrist or other medical practitioner who specializes in binge eating can evaluate whether medications, such as antidepressants, may be helpful.

 • A team of professionals can be formed based on your needs and may include registered dietitians, psychotherapists, social workers, physicians, and psychiatrists to help you eat more regular meals and stop eating past feeling full.

-Therapeutic interventions have been shown to be effective at reducing symptoms of binge eating disorder and helping people work toward recovery.
+Therapeutic interventions have been shown to be effective at reducing symptoms of binge eating disorder and helping people work toward eating disorder recovery.
 Cognitive behavioral therapy (CBT) for binge eating disorder often focuses on reframing maladaptive eating patterns and thoughts about eating, weight, and self-worth.
 According to a 2012 study, there is evidence that CBT is effective for addressing binge eating disorder.
-Other forms of talk therapy, including interpersonal psychotherapy (IPT), have also been shown to be effective.
+Other forms of talk therapy, including interpersonal psychotherapy (IPT), have also been shown to be effective in treating binge eating disorders.

-If you experience difficulty discussing eating disorders, you may prefer online counseling, which research has demonstrated to be as effective as in-office counseling.
+If you experience difficulty discussing eating disorders, you may prefer online counseling, which research has demonstrated to be as effective for treating eating disorders as in-office counseling.
 One comprehensive review examined the benefits of internet-based interventions for more than 600 participants with eating disorders.
-The researchers found thatonline interventions significantly reduced harmful behaviors
+The researchers found that online interventions significantly reduced harmful behaviors.

 Getty